timquinlan/mirrordemo/README.md

 # Traffic Mirroring Demo

 This demo is self contained, no extra hardware or networking rules required.
 Requirements are:
-* an internet connection
+* docker
-* Docker (tested on a Mac with Docker Desktop)
+* docker-compose
 * authorization to build containers
-* authorization to forward host ports (this binds to host port 8080, change docker-compose.yml if you need a different port)
+* authorization to forward host ports

 Clone this repo and use docker-compose to bring up the environment.